Libensemble/spack_libe/theta/theta-build-libe.md

 ### Limitations and issues

 * PETSc could not build with hdf5 support for parallel KNL PETSc build (build option 1)
-* PETSc had to be compiled with the line `options.append('--with-batch=1')` added to package.py to prevent mpiexec testing
+* PETSc had to be compiled with the line `options.append('--with-batch=1')` added to package.py to prevent mpiexec testing [*UPDATE*: balay/xsdk-0.5.0 branch use petsc+batch]
 * Environment setup tries to load modules from the wrong place (reported to Spack).
 * For the serial PETSc build (build 2 below), the py-petsc4py package.py had to remove petsc+mpi dependency (replace with just petsc dependency).
 * For the serial PETSc build (build 2 below), not all tests run on MOM node.
 Some SciPy sub-packages fail.
-* nlopt does not produce an nlopt.py file (meaning that nlopt cannot be used via python interface).
+* nlopt does not produce an nlopt.py file or corresponding _nlopt.so (meaning that nlopt cannot be used via python interface).

 ### Installing with Spack